OpenRockets/web-dev-error-solutions/errors/css/creating-a-pure-css-expanding-card-with-a-subtle-reveal/README.md

+# 🐞 Creating a Pure CSS Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
 The card expands vertically to reveal more content when hovered over, providing a smooth and engaging user experience.
 We'll achieve this effect using CSS transitions and transforms, keeping the HTML clean and simple.
 This example utilizes plain CSS3; no frameworks like Tailwind are needed.